‘And into the forest I go to lose my mind and find my soul’ – John Muir

 Being in nature lowers blood pressure, has benefits to the immune system, quietens the mind, and reduces the stimulation that the brain receives during everyday life.
 We can see the world in a state of ‘soft fascination’, when we are stimulated just enough to engage the brain’s attention lightly.
 Noticing the colours of leaves, the overall shape of trees and the sounds of birdsong and gentle breezes, the scent of spring blossom.

-Immersing rather than traversing in nature is the key - spending time sitting at the base of a kindly tree trunk or splayed out on meadow grass, maybe with closed eyes - reducing our visual input and heightening awareness from our remaining senses, of which we have many more than just our well known ‘Big 5’; as well as being beneficial to our physical and mental health, it feels such an indulgent treat!
+Immersing rather than traversing in nature is the key - spend time sitting at the base of a kindly tree trunk or splayed out on meadow grass.
+Maybe with closed eyes - reducing visual input heightens awareness from our remaining senses; of which we have many more than just our well known ‘Big 5’.

 Daydreaming has got many of us into trouble at school – but, who knew, it is essential for our minds to drift off; it’s a healthy break for a frazzled brain.
 A time to expand our thoughts and to reduce anxiety and stress levels.
 Research shows that we spend 30 – 50% of our time in daydreams.

 There are many ways that we can connect and build relationships with the natural world to benefit our physical and mental health – Forest Bathing or Shinrin Yoku, is becoming very popular, having arrived here from Japan where it has been practiced since the 1980’s.